 Darker and Edgier: The overall atmosphere and tone seems to be heading for this direction in contrast to the first Rome.
 Compare bothintros.

-Unit captains (generals too, if their bodyguards are an infantry unit) and standard bearers will fall back behind the protection of their unit when that unit is ordered into a Phalanx, Shield Wall or Square formation, rather than always occupying the front row.
+Unit captains (generals too, if their bodyguards are an infantry unit) and standard bearers will fall back behind the protection of their unit when that unit is ordered into a Phalanx, Shield Wall, Square or Testudo formation, rather than always occupying the front row.

 Arrows and javelins won't just stick into the ground where they fell, but protrude satisfyingly from the corpses of those they kill.